 Louise Urquhart, who retired from the church office in 2013, has been back in the office since the beginning of 2016.
 Louise is a Certified United Methodist Church Secretary.
 She has three grown children (2 sons and 1 daughter and 4 grandchildren) of which two children live in Lakeland.
 Louise shares her home with 3 cats and 1 dog.
 She is originally from Massachusetts and has been in the south since the early 70’s.
 Louise enjoys camping, gardening, crafts, walking, and biking.

 James E. Jordan (Jim) received his B.A. degree in Sacred Music from Florida Southern College, Lakeland, in 1980, majoring in organ and voice.
-He has studied organ under Mrs. Doris Brinson, Dr. Bennett Penn, and Miss Janice Van Otterloo, and piano under Paula Parsché and Dr. Rita Fandrich.
-Jim has taught piano and voice at Polk State College as an adjunct professor for several years, and after 16 years at Polk State College as the Director/Manager of Systems and Programming, he now is the Technical Project Manager at Florida Polytechnic University, Florida’s only university focused on STEM (Science, Technology, Engineering and Math) disciplines.
-Jim is a native Floridian, and currently lives in Fort Meade, Florida.
+He has studied organ with Mrs. Doris Brinson, Dr. Bennett Penn, and Miss Janice Van Otterloo, piano with Paula Parsché and Dr. Rita Fandrich, and voice with Helen Benner and William Woodruff.
+He has been an adjunct professor of Piano and Voice, the Manager of Systems and Programming, and the Director of Enterprise Systems at Polk State College.
+After a long career in Information Technology, Jim is currently retired, and serves as the Director of Music/Organist/Worship Leader at the United Methodist Temple in Lakeland, Florida.